espra/core/README.md

 ![Ampify](https://github.com/downloads/tav/ampify/logo.ampify.smallest.png)

-This is the repo for Ampify — an open and decentralised social platform.
+This is the repo for Ampify — an open and decentralised app platform.
+It
-For comparison, perhaps imagine a bastardised mix between Git, Facebook,
-Unix, IRC, App Engine, [Xanadu] and Wikis.

-The goal for the final 1.0 release is to have a fully decentralised "internet
+is intended as a successor to the Open Web and as a replacement for closed
+platforms like iOS and Facebook.

-operating system" style platform.
-We're currently working towards an initial
+We're currently working towards an initial release for mid-2013, with a final
-release for the end of this year — [see the planfile].
+1.0 release at the end of 2013 — [see the planfile for more info].

 **Getting Started**